dreamsjtu/SnakeGame/README.md

 # SnakeGame
-A snake game written in Java
+A very simple snake game written in Java, using MVC and Observer pattern